nmwiley808/csci198-Music-Intelligence-with-Deep-Learning-Senior-Project/README.md

 This project uses publicly available music datasets commonly used in Music Information Retrieval (MIR) research:

-- **GTZAN** - music genre classification
+- GTZAN – Music genre classification
-- **MTG-Jamendo** - multi-label mood and tag prediction
+- MTG-Jamendo – Multi-label mood and tag prediction
-- **MagnaTagATune** - instrument, mood, and genre annotations
+- MagnaTagATune – Instrument, mood, and genre annotations

 **Note:** Raw audio data is not included in this repository.
 Users must download datasets separately and comply with each dataset's original license.

 ---

-## Methods & Models

-### Audio Representations
-- Mel-spectrograms
-- Log-mel features
-- MFCCs

-### Model Architectures
-- CNNs for spatial feature extraction from spectrograms
-- LSTMs / BiLSTMs for sequential audio modeling
-- Transformers with positional encodings and self-attention

-### Evaluation Metrics
-- Accuracy
-- Precision / Recall
-- F1 Score
-- Confusion Matrices
-- Training & Validation Curves

----

-## Repository Structure

-csci198-music-intelligence/

-|  data/ # Dataset structure & documentation (no raw audio)

-|  src/  # Preprocessing, models, training, evaluation

-|  experiments/ # Experiment configs and results

-|  notebooks/ # Exploration and visualization

-|  demo/ # Streamlit/Flask demo app

-|  docs/ # Project plan, report drafts, figures

-|  checkpoints/ # Saved models (ignored by git)

-|  requirements.txt

-|  README.md

-|  LICENSE

----

-## Environment Setup

-### Python
-- Python 3.9+ recommended

-### Install Dependencies
-'''bash
-pip install -r requirements.txt

----

-## Key Libraries:
-- PyTorch/ TorchAudio
-- Librosa
-- NumPy, Pandas
-- Scikit-learn
-- Transformers
-- Streamlit

----

-# Timeline
+## Timeline

-This project follows a 16-week CSCI 198 timeline, including:
+This project follows a structured 16-week CSCI 198 timeline, including:

-- Repository & environment setup
+- Repository and environment setup
 - Dataset preprocessing
-- Model development & training
+- Model development and training
-- Evaluation & error analysis
+- Evaluation and error analysis
 - Demo application development
-- Final report & presentation
+- Final report and departmental presentation

 ---

-# Deliverables
+## Deliverables

 - Fully documented GitHub repository
 - Trained models and evaluation results
 - Interactive demo application
 - Final research report
 - Department-approved presentation

 ---

-# License
+## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
-See the LICENSE file for details
+See the LICENSE file for details.

+---

+---

+## Academic Integrity

+This project was completed as part of the requirements for **CSCI 198 – Senior Project** at California State University, Fresno.

+All work in this repository is my own unless otherwise stated.
+Any external libraries, datasets, or research references are properly credited.

+This repository is maintained for academic, research, and portfolio documentation purposes only.